 Your websites have great pictures of your projects or products, which is important when someone is shopping for a certain look or features.

 But if you assume that most people who come to your website already know they want a product like yours or that they want to hire an architect or designer with your type of expertise, then the conversation changes.

 You have to tell them, why choose us?
 What is it about your company or firm that is different from your competitors?

 - Do you provide unbelievable customer service?

-- What features does your product have that is different than your competitors?
+- What is special about your products or services that is different from your competitors?

 - How do your customers feel about you?

 - Who are your people and why are they special?

 Here’s a story about a client of mine.

 For years, the people selling The C.A.R.E.
 Channel nature and music programming talked to prospective clients about the benefits of relaxation programming for patients.
 It helps them sleep.
 It reduces the need for pain medication.
 It lowers blood pressure.